Jump to content

 Bavarian Secret Service Act

 The Bavarian domestic secret service is allowed to encroach on fundamental rights of the population in many circumstances.
-We won our first constitutional complaint against this in 2022 - but the subsequent legislative reform again contained an unconstitutional power.
-We therefore lodged another constitutional complaint in 2024.
+That's why we filed a constitutional complaint - and won.

 The Federal Constitutional Court largely upheld the GFF's lawsuit against the Bavarian Constitution Protection Act (BayVSG) in 2022, thereby delivering a landmark ruling.
-In the subsequent reform of the law, the Bavarian legislature improved the protection of privacy in many respects.
-At the same time, however, the already vague requirements for the disclosure of information to private bodies were lowered even further.
-In August 2024, we submitted a second constitutional complaint to the Federal Constitutional Court.
+As a result, the Bavarian legislature reformed the BayVSG in 2023.

 David Werdermann